Lake Haven

 Lake Haven faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 27.3% of residents currently enrolled in formal education, comprising 9.6% in primary, 8.1% in secondary, and 2.9% in tertiary education.
+Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
+This includes 9.6% in primary education, 8.1% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education